wajrock/VV-ESIR-TP3/exercises/balanced-strings.md

 First we use  a stack to store the opening symbols encountered while traversing the string.
 We are looking for opening symbols.
 If we encounter one, it is pushed onto the stack; if it's a closing symbol, we checks the basic case first which is  when stack don't contain any openings symbols, if it's the case we return `False`.
 Then we verifies if the closing symbol matches the last opening symbol on the top of the stack. otherwise the method returns `false`.
 At the end  if the stack is empty, all opening symbols have been matched correctly, and the method returns `true`.
 Otherwise, it returns `false`, indicating that there are unmatched opening symbols left.

-3.In the method  isBalanced,there is some predicate cases which use booloeans to evaluate conditions.
+3. In the method  isBalanced,there is some predicate cases which use booloeans to evaluate conditions.
 We can find then in the method isMatching pair which uses more that two booleans.

+4. The mutation score from the PIT report shows 100% mutation coverage, with all 19 mutants killed.
+This indicates that your test suite is highly effective at catching potential issues, with no live mutants remaining.
+However, the line coverage is 86%, meaning 2 lines are not covered by tests.

+We see that 2 lines missing in coverage was from private constructor, this cosntructor is not necessary for our implementation so we remove it and we get new line coverage score of 92%.